kathysledge/smig/docs/guides/migrations.md

 ### Smart ALTER statements

-**smig** uses granular `ALTER` statements when possible, which is more efficient than redefining entire fields:
+Rather than always using `DEFINE OVERWRITE`, **smig** generates targeted `ALTER` statements for small changes.
+This produces cleaner, more readable migrations and reduces the risk of unintended side effects:

 ```surql
 -- For single property changes, use ALTER